realm/BarCodes-Demo/README.md

 ### Server Description

-1. As delivered this demo is designed to alow the user to utilize a ROS server on their local (buiold) machine and use an admin token in order to remove the need to write login logic for this simple example.
+1. As delivered this demo is designed to alow the user to utilize a ROS server on their local (build) machine.
 This is accomplished by determining the local machine's IP addres at build time and storing the address in a file that is used to allow the client app to talk to the local server.
+Additionally,  this demo server uses the Realm `Nickname` auth mechanism  in order to remove the need to write login logic for this simple example.

 2. In order to use a remote ROS server the lines 42-43 of the `Constants.swift` file should be modified to use the remote ROS IP address and the `ADMINTOKEN`  string shlud be usdated with the admin token fo the remote ROS server.